jwhop/BizHawk-Shuffler/README.md

 5. Open the EmuHawk emulator, go to config ->Customize.., and check "run in background"
 6. If you want to control each game together or separately, open EmuHawk, go to Config->Customize, and Check/Uncheck "allow background input"
 5. You may have to open each ROM and map controls correctly to how you want
+6. Run RaceShufflerSetup.exe and hit 'save settings'
+7. Delete the "deleteMe" files in currentROMS and completedROMS
 6. Run Tetris,ButAllAtOnce.bat or Tetris,ButAllAtOnceQuiet.bat in the main folder
 7. Have fun!